This recipe requires the use of a food processor or blender and a heat source

 - 4-6 TBSP flour (oat flour or masa to keep them gluten-free)

 - Tomato, for garnish (chopped)

 - Cucumber, for garnish (sliced or chopped)

 - Pita bread

-- Put the drained chickpeas, onions, parsley, cilantro, salt, hot pepper, garlic, and cumin in the bowl of a food processor, blender, or mortar and pestle.
+- Add drained chickpeas, onions, parsley, cilantro, salt, garlic, and cumin to the bowl of a food processor or blender.
 Process until blended but still a little chunky.

 - Form the chickpea mixture into balls about the size of walnuts, flatten slightly and brush each side with olive oil.
 Grill over medium heat until browned on both sides.
-They take about 10-15 minutes to cook.
+These typically take about 10-15 minutes to cook.